 Secret escape: Surely the most popular natural park in the country, but also the smallest, is Manuel Antonio National Park, located on the Pacific coast.
 There are paradisiacal beaches and forest trails populated by howler monkeys, sloths, pelicans, armadillos, parrots, iguanas.
 This might be an opportunity to discover the beauties of the tropical rainforest on developed trails while being teased by monkeys.
 Don’t miss a stroll on Playa Espadilla Sur, Playa Manuel Antonio and Playa Puerto Escondida where you can also go kayaking, snorkelling or surfing.

-An excellent destination for once in a lifetime solo trips.
+An excellent destination for once-in-a-lifetime solo trips.
 In Thailand, culture and history are intertwined in the gold of the temples and sandy beaches.
 Here, everything radiates a genuinely deep sense of well-being.
 Best known for its exotic properties and friendly hospitality, it offers a chance to meet other like-minded people.
 You can have either an urban adventure in central Bangkok or a relaxing vacation on the serene beaches of Koh Samui, including a yoga retreat on the offshore islands of Krabi.

 Secret escape: Ayutthaya, the ancient holy city and one of the must-see places on a trip to Thailand.
 It’s located about 75 kilometres from Bangkok.
 Once the capital of the Kingdom of Siam, this ancient city, a UNESCO World Heritage Site, was completely destroyed by the Burmese.
 Today, you can see a gigantic set of temples and monasteries that will give you a glimpse of the grandeur of the past.
-Among the monuments not to be missed in Ayutthaya: Wat Yai Chai Mongkol, Wat Mahathat and Wat Phra Si Sanphet.
+Among the monuments not to be missed in Ayutthaya are Wat Yai Chai Mongkol, Wat Mahathat and Wat Phra Si Sanphet.
 Do not visit the area on foot, the site is far too extensive.
 You have three options for exploring the ancient city: bicycle, scooter rental or a tuk-tuk tour.

 Whichever destination you choose, there’s one thing for certain: you will come back enriched, open and changed.